 - Provide state-of-the-art research expertise and equipment via our research facilities.

-Our first cohort of postgraduate researchers started the 4-year International PhD in 2016.
+Our first cohort of postgraduate researchers started the PhD programme with integrated teaching certificate in 2016.
 We currently have students from Saudi Arabia, Kenya, Uganda, Chile and Egypt.

 ”It’s great to be able to develop both the research and teaching potential of the brightest international research students and to help them further their careers in their respective countries.
 In my experience it adds another dimension to the PhD student’s education and they gain more insights into what it takes to succeed in an academic career.”Dr David Brough / Postgraduate Tutor